 So, did the drop occur around keywords ranking on position 1, mostly?
 Or were these pages typically ranking somewhere on page 2?

 The final piece of the puzzle is to identify who got my rankings.
-Whom did Google decide to replace me with in the SERPs?
+Where did my SERP visibility go and who took it from me?

 Before I show you how to find that out, let me tell you why it’s important that you do so in the first place.

 Understanding who occupies your positions now will inform your strategies, too.
 If it’s a competitor who took your rankings, then you know that you can overtake them.
-Perhaps you need to improve your content or build more links - be that through internal linking strategies or acquiring backlinks - but you can recover.
+Perhaps you need to enhance your SEO strategy by improving your content or conducting more link building – be that through internal linking strategies or acquiring backlinks – but you can recover.

 So, how do you identify where your rankings went?
 Simply analyze your competitors’ ranking changes for the time frame around the drop.